Day trading gold is usually a fool's errand, but with these exact and repeatable rules, you can pull in huge profits week after week.

 Scientific Analysis of Gold Price Movements

 Using my computer science background, I wrote a simple program to calculate gold's hourly percentage movements.

 I then ran this program over every Friday all the way back to 2002, and the results I averaged together.

 I wanted to quickly validate if there was a time of day on Friday that had a bias to the upside.

 This is what my program spit out (gold futures trade around the clock):

-The computer told me there was a small window of time on Fridays when gold's prices would rise.
+The computer told me there was a small window of time on Fridays when gold prices would rise.

-This window of time was from 3 pm to 5 pm, local exchange time.
+This window appeared to be from around 3 pm to 5 pm local exchange time.